 Can I get the COVID-19 vaccine if I currently have COVID-19?

 No. People with COVID-19 who have symptoms should wait to be vaccinated until they have recovered from their illness and have met the criteria for discontinuing isolation; those without symptoms should also wait until they meet the criteria before getting vaccinated.
 This guidance also applies to people who get COVID-19 before getting their second dose of vaccine.

 Are the COVID-19 vaccines safe?

 Yes.
 The vaccines currently in use went through the same testing and approval process that has been used for decades to safely develop vaccines.
 They received emergency approval from the FDA having met standards of safety and effectiveness.
-The Pfizer vaccine is approved for all people ages 16 and older, and the Moderna vaccine is approved for adults 18 and older.
+The Pfizer vaccine is approved for all people ages 12 and older, and the Moderna and Johnson & Johnson vaccines are approved for adults 18 and older.